ghc-proposals/ghc-proposals/proposals/0000-atomicModifyMutVar.rst

 Costs and Drawbacks
 -------------------

+Costs
+^^^^^
 The development cost will be very low.
 I anticipate a low maintenance cost as well.
 The new primop implementation is essentially the same as the current one but with some parts removed: we just need to build two closures instead of three.

+Potential drawbacks
+^^^^^^^^^^^^^^^^^^^

-The only drawback I can think of is that if we actually use the result, but do so lazily, we'll perform two heap checks instead of one.
+1. If we actually use the result, but do so lazily, we'll perform two heap checks instead of one.
 I doubt this cost will ever be noticeable, whereas I imagine the reduced allocation in other situations may have a real impact for heavy users.
+Along with being very small, I predict that this cost will very rarely be realized in practice.

+2. There is some history of the optimizer accidentally defeating the selector thunk optimization in the GC.
+I don't know if that could be a problem for the proposed reimplementation of ``atomicModifyIORef``, but if so it could theoretically lead to space leaks in unusual situations.
+The GHC test suite did not reveal any such problems, however; indeed, the only test deviation was a reduction in allocations in one test.

 Alternatives
 ------------

-We could change the primop without renaming it.
+1. We could change the primop without renaming it.
 I'd prefer not to break backwards compatibility that way, however.

+2. We could refrain from returning the previous ``MutVar#`` contents; indeed, the first draft of this proposal did so.
+But that is sometimes useful to have and the cost of providing it is minimal.

+3. There is a large design space for library functions based around ``atomicModifyIORef2``.
+I don't have very strong opinions about which ones should be included; I'd even be okay with adding *only* ``atomicModifyIORef2`` and letting library developers figure out what else to add over time, if that would help move things along.

 Unresolved questions
 --------------------
-What are the best names for these things?
+1. What are the best names for the primop and wrappers?

-Where should the compatibility wrapper live?
+2. Where should the compatibility wrapper live?

-Should the compatibility wrapper have the bogus type ``atomicModifyMutVar#`` has now, or should it be restricted to pairs?
+3. Should the compatibility wrapper have the bogus type ``atomicModifyMutVar#`` has now, or should it be restricted to pairs?
 I don't know if people are currently taking advantage of the extra flexibility in the type.
+Someone could, for example, use a two-component record type instead of an actual tuple.
+If we want to support those uses of the wrapper, we'll need to stick an ``unsafeCoerce`` inside.

 Implementation Plan
 -------------------